The One Where Michael Leaves: Production

-The episode features Lucille's double wink, (Note: Lucille's "double wink" is characterized by her keeping one eye completely open as she closes the other, and then repeating this action.) a callback to "Pilot".
+The episode features Lucille's double wink, (Note: Lucille's "double wink" is characterized by her keeping one eye completely open as she closes the other, and then repeating this action.) a callback to the series pilot.
 Actress Jessica Walter, who portrays Lucille, claims that the wink was incorporated into the script after she revealed she had the ability to do it.
 The episode's title format references the naming style of the sitcom Friends, which had finished airing six months prior.
 Hurwitz said in an interview that he often had to worry if his executive producers would reveal plot twists of the series internally that were meant to be kept secret from those outside of the staff, citing the Saddam Hussein property-building plot as an example.
+The episode was filmed in Los Angeles by Imagine Entertainment and 20th Century-Fox Film Corporation.
 When Hurwitz was conceiving the storyline of Buster losing his hand from a seal attack later in season two, he added lines foreshadowing the event early into the season, including the episode's gag of a seal attack being featured on the news.

 The idea to incorporate the Blue Man Group into the series was suggested by composer David Schwartz, who, on the day of sound mixing for the first season finale, saw an ad for the group and suggested to David Cross that it could be used for George Sr.'s escape.
 The idea was quickly reworked so that Tobias, rather than George Sr., would be the one joining the group.
 The actual Blue Man Group assisted with production, asking only that the show preserve their air of mystery rather than portray them simply as actors.
 It was also their suggestion that Tobias behave as though he were already part of the group, even without having officially joined, a change Cross found funnier than the original plan.
 Multiple smudges of blue paint were added to the walls of the Bluth family home, with several reshoots required because Cross wanted the blue to appear more prominently on set.
 After "probably eight times," a staff meeting was held to remind him that sitcoms typically reset after each episode, leading the team to repaint only some of the walls to preserve continuity.

-Cross shared that applying the blue paint for Tobias's Blue Man Group scenes was a hassle: it took a long time to put the paint on, and he was unable to touch anything afterwards due to it staining very easily.
+Cross shared that applying the blue paint for Tobias's Blue Man Group scenes was a hassle: it took a long time to apply the paint, and he was unable to touch anything afterwards due to it staining very easily.
 He often had to take as many as three showers to fully remove the paint—and, two years later, learned that actual members of the Blue Man Group simply wore face paint and blue unitards.